MicrosoftDocs/azure-docs/articles/healthcare-apis/dicom/overview.md

 # What is the DICOM service?

-The DICOM &reg;service is a cloud-based solution that enables healthcare organizations to store, manage, and exchange medical imaging data securely and efficiently with any DICOMweb-enabled systems or applications.
+The DICOM&reg; service is a cloud-based solution that enables healthcare organizations to store, manage, and exchange medical imaging data securely and efficiently with any DICOMweb-enabled systems or applications.
 The DICOM service is part of [Azure Health Data Services](../healthcare-apis-overview.md).

 The DICOM service offers many benefits, including: